Kevin4Markey/DEMS/README.md

 This will create a directory call log - cd log

-This will move you inot the log directory
+This will move you into the log directory

 create three files in this directory - vi input.txt - vi log.c - vi makefile

 when you ls - your director contents should look somthing like this:

-input.txt   log.c   makefile
+input.txt  -- log.c  -- makefile (dashes will not appear in Unix - this is for readability)

 Now run the makefile by typing the command - make